-This week we look at Psalm 118 – it’s got such strong echoes of palm Sunday for us and yet it was written long, long before the event.
-As the set psalm for Palm Sunday it allows us to weave the two stories together to give the familiar narrative a parallel perspective.
+This week we look at Psalm 118.
+It has such strong echoes of Palm Sunday for us, and yet it was written long, long before the event.
+As the set psalm for Palm Sunday, it allows us to weave the two stories together to give the familiar narrative a parallel perspective.

 These psalm lessons follow the Lectionary passages for the six weeks of year B Lent.